 56. Officers are not permitted to appear in their uniforms at Fancy Dress Balls.
-By the term "Uniform" in this order is meant the dress cribed by existing regulations in force, and it is intended to debar Officers from wearing at any dress balls uniforms of obsolete pattern which may correctly be described as fancy dress.
+By the term "Uniform" in this order is meant the dress prescribed by existing regulations in force, and it is not intended to debar Officers from wearing at fancy dress balls uniforms of obsolete pattern which may correctly be described as fancy dress.

-57. For mourning, a band of crepe 31⁄2 ins. wide, to be worn above the left elbow.
+57. For mourning a band of crape $3\frac{1}{2}$ ins. wide, is to be worn above the left elbow.

-58. Information regarding patterns of uniforms and equipment for Officers of Royal Marines can be obtained on application at the Office of the Adjutant-General, Royal Marines, Admiralty, Greenwich, S.W.1.
+58. Information regarding patterns of uniforms or equipment for Officers of Royal Marines can be obtained on application at the Office of the Adjutant-General, Royal Marines, Admiralty, Whitehall, S.W.1.